 Negotiation -The Art of Working Out a Settlement

 The art of negotiation takes skill, clear goals and sometimes being willing to compromise.
-Webster’s dictionary definition of negotiate is “to confer with another so as to arrive at the settlement of some matter.
+Webster’s dictionary definition of negotiating is “to confer with another so as to arrive at the settlement of some matter".

 Some Types of Negotiators

 In today’s world someone is thought of as a good negotiator if this person usually gets the best of the deal: